Are Dynamic Currency-Hedged ETFs Worth It?

 Smart beta exchange-traded funds (ETFs) have grown to nearly $300 billion in assets under management as of early-2016.
 According to BlackRock, a leading ETF issuer, these figures could grow to upwards of $1 trillion by 2020 and $1.4 trillion by 2025.
 Volatility-focused smart beta funds tend to be the most popular, but currency-hedged funds could become increasingly important due to the rising political risks around the world.

-In this article, we will take a look at how dynamic currency hedged funds operate and whether international investors should consider them for their portfolios.
+In this article, we will take a look at how dynamic currency-hedged funds operate and whether international investors should consider them for their portfolios.

 Dollar Is an Important ‘Factor’

-Smart beta ETFs have become increasingly popular alternative to market capitalization weighted funds over the past couple of years.
+Smart beta ETFs have become an increasingly popular alternative to market capitalization weighted funds over the past couple of years.
 By focusing on value, momentum, dividends, and other ‘factors’, these funds help investors achieve greater income, higher returns, or other benefits than conventional funds.
 The evidence supporting these claims is mixed and depends on a variety of factors, but they are a valuable tool for mitigating risks.

 Capitalizing on the Dollar’s Moves

 Dynamic currency-hedged ETFs aim to solve these issues by actively managing exposure to foreign currencies.
-Unlike actively-managed funds, these ETFs use an established set of rules to determine their exposure to foreign currencies.
+Unlike actively managed funds, these ETFs use an established set of rules to determine their exposure to foreign currencies.
 The goal isn’t necessary to trade currencies for an incremental profit, but rather, mitigate the risks associated with a downturn in the dollar while participating in some upside gains when it appreciates.

 For example, the WisdomTree Dynamic Currency Hedged International Equity Fund (DDWM) provides investors with a hedged alternative to the iShares MSCI EAFE ETF (EFA) with about $400 million in assets under management.
-The dynamic currency hedged fund outperformed both EFA and similar fully-hedged funds, like the Deutsche X-Trackers MSCI EAFE Hedged Equity ETF (DBEF) by avoiding the Sterling’s decline and euro’s troubles.
+The dynamic currency hedged fund outperformed both EFA and similar fully-hedged funds, like the Deutsche X-Trackers MSCI EAFE Hedged Equity ETF (DBEF) by avoiding Sterling’s decline and euro’s troubles.

 Important Risks to Consider

-The largest risk for international investors using dynamic currency hedged ETFs is that they will make the wrong calls when hedging currencies.
+The largest risk for international investors using dynamic currency-hedged ETFs is that they will make the wrong calls when hedging currencies.
 In many ways, this is the same argument that can be made against any actively-managed fund or smart beta strategy that takes a more hands-on approach than a passively-managed index fund.
 Investors should exercise caution when analyzing the performance of these funds under these circumstances.

-For example, a dynamic currency hedged fund may underperform fully-hedged funds during periods of a rising dollar since it’s not likely to be 100 percent hedged.
+For example, a dynamic currency hedged fund may underperform fully-hedged funds during periods of a rising dollar since it’s not likely to be 100% hedged.
 The same fund could fail to hedge significantly enough during a period of dollar declines, which could lead it to underperform passive indexes by a wider-than-expected margin.